My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 If you’re going to Paris for the first time, one of the things you want to know is the best time to visit Paris.

-But summer means also higher prices and bigger crowds.
+But summer also means higher prices and bigger crowds.

 Late spring and autumn are also great – yes, it may be a bit colder and rainy sometimes, but the prices are smaller and there are fewer tourists in Paris.

-Winter is not the best season to visit Paris – I mean you can’t admire the beautiful, blooming gardens, for one.
+Winter is not the best season to visit Paris – I mean, you can’t admire the beautiful, blooming gardens, for one.
 But it’s the perfect time to visit Paris for Christmas markets or on New Year’s Eve.
 Here are 50 things to do in Paris in winter.

 I plan, for my second trip to Paris, to go in early summer – the first half of June or at most the last 2 weeks of June.